 That being said and knowing the effort it takes to learn and retain a second language, I'm not sure if you will always have "best-specialists-who-speak-English" as a subset of "Best Specialists" in every category, everywhere.

 In this case, the doctor didn't speak English, but his assistants and receptionist did.
-If I didn't speak Spanish, I might not have called to make the appoint at all.
+If I didn't speak Spanish, I might not have called to make the appoint at all having heard he didn't.

 5. The Teenage Girl - Without Spanish, I'm not sure if I would have known how to reply because I might not have understood her question.
 With Spanish, I told her I wasn't too afraid of being attacked while I was holding a steaming bag of dog poop in my hand.
 (I might have said boiling poop but she got my point, laughed and re-joined her group).